 Coconut flour gives the donuts all the feel of rich carbohydrates but without eating all the carbs.
 Learn more about coconut flour vs almond flour.

 Tapioca flour (also known as tapioca starch) is what helps hold the donuts together while keeping them paleo-friendly.
+You should be able to use arrowroot powder here as well.

-Maple syrup – make sure to use real maple syrup for the best flavor as this is the only sweetener added to the peppermint donuts.
+Maple syrup: Make sure to use real maple syrup for the best flavor as this is the only sweetener added to the peppermint donuts.=

-Baking basics – you need egg whites, avocado oil, baking powder, and dairy-free milk for the recipe to come together.
-Make sure to use just the egg white though and not the yolk and know that flax eggs haven't been tested.
+Baking basics: You need egg whites (from a carton), avocado oil, baking powder, and dairy-free milk for the recipe to come together.
+Please know that flax eggs haven't been tested.

-How To Make Them
+How To Make Paleo Donuts

 Step 1: In a large bowl, combine the dry ingredients and mix well to ensure no clumps.